inokawa/rich-textarea/README.md

 Sometimes we need rich text editor in web but creating it with [contenteditable is so hard](https://github.com/grammarly/contenteditables)...
 Maybe all you really need is just a textarea with highlighting?

-This library is a simple [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) but has a function to style texts matched with regex.
+This library is a simple native [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) but has a function to style texts matched with regex.
 Not just highlighting them like similar libraries, this library also supports colorizing, decorating and more.
 And also suports combination of multiple matchers (experimental).